Aggregation of financial markets

+\begin{remark} A practical example of iso-util traders is given by liquidity providers in an automated market maker liquidity pool like Uniswap v2 or v3 (see~\cite{Adams:20, Adams:21}).
+They effectively act as transparent iso-util traders, acting on the iso-util specified in the protocol (with the exception of collected fees, which represent the marginal gain of utility for the liquidity providers).
+In Uniswap v2, the iso-util is prescribed in the protocol, in Uniswap v3 the user has some freedom to determine her iso-util.
+For more details we refer to~\cite{EchenimGobetMaurice:24}. \end{remark}

-Let us now consider a market comprised of transparent iso-util traders.
-If the associated limit order book is not settled the asset is mispriced.
-As in the adiabatic case, an arbitrageur will take advantage and match overlapping orders for a risk-less profit.
-The main difference to the adiabatic settlement is that the trades of the arbitrageur fill limit orders of transparent iso-util traders.
-Hence, as explained above those filled limit orders will reappear on the opposite side of the limit order book, explaining the formula of the~$RDF_i$ and~$RSF_i$ in Proposition~\ref{prop:iso_util_settling_a_market}.\\
+Suppose a market is comprised of transparent iso-util traders.
+If the associated limit order book is not settled, the asset is mispriced.
+As in the adiabatic case, an arbitrageur will take advantage and match overlapping orders for a riskless profit.
+The main difference to the adiabatic settlement is that the trades of the arbitrageur are executed against limit orders of transparent iso-util traders.
+Hence, as explained above, these filled limit orders will reappear on the opposite side of the limit order book, explaining the formula of the~$RDF_i$ and~$RSF_i$ in Proposition~\ref{prop:iso_util_settling_a_market}. \\

-Because the arbitrageur acted the same in the adiabatic and the iso-util setting, the profit of the arbitrageur is the same for both clearing mechanisms.
-Let us now shed more light onto the adiabatic settlement process.
+Let us now shed more light on the adiabatic settlement process and introduce the following notion.

-\begin{definition}[Adiabatic trader] We call a trader~$\varepsilon$-adiabatic if the trader is only willing to trade if it increases her utility by at least~$\varepsilon>0$.
+\begin{definition}[Adiabatic trader] We call a trader $\varepsilon$-adiabatic if the trader is only willing to do trades that increase her utility by at least~$\varepsilon>0$.
 We call a trader adiabatic if the trader is not willing to undo a trade. \end{definition}

-\begin{remark}[Inspiration from thermodynamics] The names adiabatic and iso-util traders are inspired from thermodynamics.
-There, the term \emph{iso-thermal} is used to describe expansion and compression that does not change the temperature of the system.
-The term adiabatic is used to described expansion and compression that changes the temperature.
-So, we use the term iso-util and adiabatic trader to distinguish between traders that are conserving or increasing their utility, respectively. \end{remark}